Is there a safe colored pencil solvent? Why would you want to use it?

 The results of the tests are shown below.

-Some of these liquids are also labelled as 'Toxic' in the USA and are inflammable.
+Some of these liquids are also labeled as 'Toxic' in the USA and are inflammable.

 The Spectrum Noir blending solution quoted above is manufactured by the Gamsol company (Gamblin) and my guess is that it is identical.